- Freelancers sometimes struggle with uneven cash flow.

 “This is the biggest mistake I made—waiting to start saving for retirement,” says Lockert.
 “But after paying way more taxes than I was expecting, I wanted to know how I could lower my taxes and save more."

 This is a really key point.
 Contributing to a retirement account that offers a tax deduction could be a way to solve 2 problems at once: a lower tax bill and federal income tax-free growth on contributions.

 Read Viewpoints on Fidelity.com: No 401(k)?
 How to save for retirement

 Crossing your fingers and hoping for the best isn’t a great strategy when it comes to your health or your finances.
 On the other hand, buying insurance can be expensive.

-“It has to do with the tax advantages of the HSA—it’s an opportunity for freelancers to reduce their taxable income and then draw on the money tax-free3 for qualified medical expenses.
-If they don’t end up touching the money, it can grow tax-free until distributed,” Langway says.
-In addition, any money withdrawn to pay for qualified medical expenses will not be taxed.
-After age 65, you can also take money out of an HSA for any other reason besides medical expenses without incurring a 20% penalty.
+If you are enrolled in Medicare, you can't continue to contribute to an HSA, but you can take money out of an HSA for any other reason besides medical expenses without incurring a 20% penalty.
 But in that case the money you take out is subject to income tax, like a traditional IRA.

-Read Viewpoints on Fidelity: Three healthy habits for health savings accounts
+Read Viewpoints on Fidelity: 3 healthy habits for health savings accounts

 Disability insurance is another important consideration as well.
 Employers often include some amount of disability insurance as a perk.
 But as a freelancer, you need to take steps to protect your income if you can’t work for a short or long period of time.